tdcosim/TDcoSim/docs/Use_Cases.md

 Note: In order to execute the Tutorial, user needs to have PSSE version 30.0.0 or latest and OpenDSS v1.0 or latest.
 ***

+# Chapter 2

+## Exercise 1: Understanding the Config File

+Before starting the operation of TDcoSim tool and running test cases, it is mandatory to understand the configuration file which sets up the simulation conditions.
+This chapter describes the different components of the